jananadiw/file-uploader-s3/README.md

-## Description
+## File-Uploader-Nest-S3

-Backend Service to upload files/images to a AWS S3 bucket.
+> Backend Service to upload files/images to a AWS S3 bucket.

 ## Installation